arob5/arob5.github.io/_posts/2024-10-05-enkf-inv-prob.md

 strategy by sampling independently from the *true* joint distribution $(u,y)$ defined by (1); i.e., $(u^{(j)}, y^{(j)}) \sim p(u,y)$.
 We next compute the empirical means and covariances of these random draws and insert them into the joint Gaussian approximation (6).
-This subsection focuses on the estimation of these moments, which we will then follow by utilizing the above Gaussian conditioning results to derive various approximations of $u|y$.
+The below subsection focuses on the estimation of these moments, which we will then follow by utilizing the above Gaussian conditioning results to derive various approximations of $u|y$.

+### Estimating the Gaussian Moments
-To be explicit, the first step in our approach requires generating the prior *ensemble*
+The first step in our approach requires generating the prior *ensemble*
 $$
 \{(u^{(j)}, \epsilon^{(j)})\}, \qquad j = 1, \dots, J \tag{13}